 What did I do to stop this?
 Well I haven’t completely conquered this.
 I am a man with several vices and tilt seems to be one of mine, although, less then it was before.
 This is what I have done:

-1) Play earlier in the day.
 I find that my brain is at its peak a few hours after I have woken up.
 I play my best poker during this time and hence make less mistakes.

-2) Play less hours overall.
 I find that when I am playing long hours my brain becomes fatigued and I am more prone to make brain farts/mistakes.
 Regular breaks help sto p this, but humans are not designed to be sitting in front of a PC for 12 hours a day, concentrating at maximum level, playing multiple tables.
 This is a recipe for burnout, spew and tilt for most people.
 Take regular breaks!
 Dont play for too long!

-3) Play only when you want to.
 I have grown up believing that if you work hard, you will get everything that you want.
 With poker, this isn’t necessarily the case.
 Yes work hard, put effort into your game and becoming a better player.
 But work smart, don’t push yourself to exhaustion.
 If your body and mind doesn’t want to be playing poker, don’t play.
 You will start getting bored, agitated and frustrated.
 Which we all know, leads to tilt.

-5) Avoid caffeine and foods high in sugar.
 Caffeine and sugars provide a spike and crash to your blood sugar level and central nervous system.
 They take you from a state of being over energised (which may make you more aggressive and tilt) to being under energized which may make you agitated and irritable.

-7) Live a balanced life.
 I have talked to alot of pros and its a common consensus that most peoples best months are not when they are grinding insane volume of hands, its when other things in life excite them.
 In order to beat poker, you have to BE poker.
 This is true.
 But once you are already beating the game for a good winrate, avoiding burnout and having a happy life are much more important in a) sustaining good results b) avoiding burnout.